On Black Hole Echoes

 In this case, we find that the reflection coefficient is dominated by $R^{(b)}$, and a numerical evaluation gives the absolute value: \be |R| \simeq 0.01 \frac{\al \om^2}{k_0^2} \, . \ee Since the scale of Lorentz breaking is very high, only frequencies of order $\om \sim k_0$ will be reflected appreciably.

 The lowest frequency waves emitted by a black hole inspiral have wavelengths comparable to the gravitational radius of the source, and so in this case $\om r_0 \simeq 1$.
 It is clear from Eq. (\ref{eq:firstorder}) that in this case all the contributions to the source ${\cal S}$ are comparable, because $f \simeq 1$.
 Regulating the integrals at the photon sphere, and accounting for the multiplicity of the various contributing factors, the integral is roughly \be |R| \simeq {\cal O}(1) \frac{\al \om^2}{k_0^2} \simeq {\cal O}(1) \frac{\al }{k_0^2 r_0^2} \, . \ee The increase of the numerical factor by about two orders of magnitude comes from summing the large coefficients in the expansion.
 The scaling with $k_0 r_0$ however must follow from the equivalence principle to match the high frequency result (\ref{highfreq}).
+The numerical solution for $R$ at all frequencies is shown in Fig.~\ref{fig:R}.

 In either case, since most of the observed frequencies of gravity waves are in the range $\omega \sim 1/r_0$, and since $r_0 \sim {\rm km} \sim 10^{9} {\rm eV}^{-1}$, for typical $k_0$ which are high, suppressing Lorentz violations at low energies, the echo signals would be extremely small.
 E.g. if we take the scales from particle physics constraints \cite{kostelecky}, $R$ would end up being miniscule.
 Even if we allow Lorentz violations in the gravitational sector at a millimeter scale, $k_0 \ga 10^{-3} {\rm eV}$, the echoes would be feeble: $R\la 10^{-12}$.
 To get a nonegligible signal from Lorentz-violating dispersion relation corrections we would need $k_0 \sim 10^{-9} {\rm eV}$, which is excessive.